119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 How to Identify a Licensed Scrap Car Service?

 It’s not hard to find a licensed scrap service if you know what to look for.
-First, check if the company has a real business address in Ontario or another nearby area.
+First, check if the company has a verified business address in Ontario or a nearby region.
 Next, ask if they are registered with the Ministry of the Environment or listed with groups like the Automotive Recyclers of Canada (ARC).

 A reputable company will provide a bill of sale, receipt, or certificate of destruction after scrapping your car.
 You can also check their Google reviews or look for customer feedback online.
 If they are listed in industry directories, that’s another good sign.
 Be careful of companies that only take cash or refuse to give receipts.
 A real, licensed business will take the time to explain the process and answer your queries.